zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-appblades.md

-### Introduction to AppBlades
+## Introduction to AppBlades

-AppBlade provides you with an IFrame where you can render your content, resulting in maximum flexibility at the expense of additional developer responsibilities.
+AppBlade provides an IFrame where an extension can render content, which results in maximum flexibility and reduces additional developer responsibilities.

-We recommend consider using AppBlade when:
+We recommend using AppBlades under the following conditions.

-* You have an existing experience that you want to bring to Ibiza without having to re-implement it
+* An existing experience that should be migrated to Ibiza without needing to be re-implemented
-* You want to implement user interactions and/or experiences that are not supported by the components in Ibiza framework
+* Developers want to implement user interactions and/or experiences that are not supported by the components in Ibiza framework
-* You have an experience that needs to be re-hosted in several environments
+*  An existing experience needs to be re-hosted in several environments

-When using AppBlade you are responsible for:
+When using AppBlade, developers are responsible for the following.

+* Accessibility

-* **Accessibility**: you are reponsible for making your blade accessible up to Microsoft standards
+    Making the blade accessible up to Microsoft standards

+* Theming

-* **Theming**: you are responsible for responding to theming behavior
+    The extension should respond to theming behavior

-* **Consistent Look & feel**: you are responsible for coming up with a visual design that is consistent with the rest of Ibiza
+* Consistent Look & feel

+    Designing a visual experience that is consistent with the rest of Ibiza

+* Controls

-* **Controls**: since you can't use Ibiza Fx controls you need to build your own controls or use available alternatives
+    Build your own controls, or use available alternatives to Ibiza Fx controls

-#### Creating your first AppBlade
+### Creating an AppBlade

-1. Add the **blade definition** to your PDL file
+1. Add the blade definition to your PDL file, as in the following example.

     ```xml
     <AppBlade Name="MicrosoftDocs"